gobbez/ChessBot_Zoe/README.md

 This Chess Bot will have different styles.

 ### Stockfish 17 with various levels
-Vary its reasoning time and strength level based on opponent elo and how good or bad its position is.
+Vary its parameters based on opponent elo and how good or bad its position is.
 Stockfish can respond in less than 1 second with a pretty good move, but the more time allowed the deeper the analysis.

 Before moving, Stockfish will also analyze the position to determine how much more time it needs to spend (aka, the worse its position the more time it will use).
 It will also change its strength level to try to stay calibrated towards the opponent level.

+You can change Stockfish parameters via Telegram Bot too!

+### Lichess Human Moves
+For each move, after searching for its Opening Repertories (work in progress), it searches on Lichess Database to find the most played move by human users.
+It will also tell you in the chat how many times that move was played and the average Elo of users playing it!

 ### Personalized Opening Repertories